 strength development or possible neuromuscular adaptations.

-Kelly, SJ, Murphy, AJ, Watsford, ML, Austin, D & Rennie, MJ 2015, 'Reliability and validity of sports accelerometers during static and dynamic testing.', International Journal of Sports Physiology and Performance, vol. 10, no. 1, pp. 106-111.View/Download from: UTS OPUS or Publisher's site
+Kelly, SJ, Murphy, AJ, Watsford, ML, Austin, D & Rennie, MJ 2015, 'Reliability and validity of sports accelerometers during static and dynamic testing.', International Journal of Sports Physiology and Performance, vol. 10, no. 1, pp. 106-111.View/Download from: Publisher's site